-- Identifying potential risks and vulnerabilities amongst these different groups. - Understanding the rationale behind the existing and aspirational livelihood strategies amongst these different groups. - Taking the above together, creating plans of action that incorporate the perspectives of these different groups in designing climate resilience interventions that are representative of their different needs and aspirations.
+• Identifying potential risks and vulnerabilities amongst these different groups.

+• Understanding the rationale behind the existing and aspirational livelihood strategies amongst these different groups.

+• Taking the above together, creating plans of action that incorporate the perspectives of these different groups in designing climate resilience interventions that are representative of their different needs and aspirations.

-A second example of an applied GESI approach is USAID and the Feed the Future program, which have mainstreamed GESI in their projects in Africa49 and Asia.50 USAID considers its approach to be inherently "intersectional": "By its nature, GESI brings in an intersectional focus, recognizing that a person may be excluded in profound ways due to the combination of their gender, age, ethnicity and other aspects of social and cultural identity."51 Their use of a GESI perspective is, "meant to avoid the perpetuation or worsening of any disparities related to gender and other social factors and pays close attention to the voices and needs of communities that tend to be vulnerable and marginalized such as women, youth, and ethnic minorities.
+The Adaptation Fund project 'Reducing Risk and Vulnerability to Climate Change in the region of La Depresion Momposina in Colombia' implemented by UNDP and executed by Colombia's Ministry of Environment.
+The project has a pilot program for women to diversify incomes, by making natural fiber crafts using plants that thrive in flood conditions.
+Photo by UNDP Colombia A second example of an applied GESI approach is USAID and the Feed the Future program, which have mainstreamed GESI in their projects in Africa48 and Asia.49 USAID considers its approach to be inherently "intersectional": "By its nature, GESI brings in an intersectional focus, recognizing that a person may be excluded in profound ways due to the combination of their gender, age, ethnicity and other aspects of social and cultural identity."50 Their use of a GESI perspective is, "meant to avoid the perpetuation or worsening of any disparities related to gender and other social factors and pays close attention to the voices and needs of communities that tend to be vulnerable and marginalized such as women, youth, and ethnic minorities.
 GESI also works to reduce such inequalities where possible, and to uplift groups that are traditionally marginalized" (ibid).